Richie765/meteor-pg-leaderboard/README.md

 # Quick start

-This example requires a PostgresSQL server of version at least 9.3.
+This demonstrates the use of https://github.com/Richie765/meteor-pg.

+Requires PostgresSQL version 9.3 or above.

 ```bash
 # Installation